ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 Crucially, these type hints do not change how the code runs; Python remains dynamically typed at runtime.
 The hints are mainly for the benefit of the developers and tooling.

-For example, here's a simple function without type hints, and then with type hints:
+For example, here's a function without type hints, and then with type hints:

 ```python
 # example_6.py